sairaatta/conquer_chess/docs/rulebook/README.md

 II.3.2.5    Recommendations:

 When castling on a physical board with a human player, it is recommended that the king be moved outside the playing surface next to his/her final position, the rook then be moved from its starting position to its final position, and then the king be placed on his final square.
-After castling, the rook and king’s final positions should be exactly the same positions as they would be in regular chess.
+After castling, the rook and king's final positions should be exactly the same positions as they would be in regular chess.
 II.3.2.6    Clarification

 Thus, after c-side castling (notated as 0-0-0 and known as queen-side castling in ortho-dox chess), the king is on the c-square (c1 for white and c8 for black) and the rook is on the d-square (d1 for white and d8 for black).
 After g-side castling (notated as 0-0 and known as king-side castling in orthodox chess), the king is on the g-square (g1 for white and g8 for black) and the rook is on the f-square (f1 for white and f8 for black).

 II.3.2.7    Notes

-To avoid any misunderstanding, it may be useful to state “I am about to castle” before castling.
+- To avoid any misunderstanding, it may be useful to state “I am about to castle” before castling.
-In some starting positions, the king or rook (but not both) does not move during castling.
+- In some starting positions, the king or rook (but not both) does not move during castling.
- In some starting positions, castling can take place as early as the first move.
+- In some starting positions, castling can take place as early as the first move.
-All the squares between the king’s initial and final squares (including the final square) and all the squares between the rook’s initial and final squares (including the final square) must be vacant except for the king and castling rook.
+- All the squares between the king's initial and final squares (including the final square) and all the squares between the rook's initial and final squares (including the final square) must be vacant except for the king and castling rook.
-In some starting positions, some squares can stay filled during castling that would have to be vacant in regular chess.
+- In some starting positions, some squares can stay filled during castling that would have to be vacant in regular chess.
 For example, after c-side castling 0-0-0, it is possible to have a, b, and/or e still filled, and after g-side castling (0-0), it is possible to have e and/or h filled.

 Guidelines III.
 Games without Increment including Quickplay Finishes

-III.1    A ‘quickplay finish’ is the phase of a game when all the remaining moves must be completed in a finite time.
+III.1    A ‘quickplay finish' is the phase of a game when all the remaining moves must be completed in a finite time.

 III.2.1     The Guidelines below concerning the final period of the game including Quickplay Finishes, shall only be used at an event if their use has been announced beforehand.